Below is a list of this author’s published Progressology articles:

 - The Method to Creative Madness

-Justin Greis is a Partner/Principal in the Advisory practice of EY.
-He leads the Cybersecurity Strategy, Risk, Compliance and Resilience (SRC&R) and Cybersecurity Architecture, Engineering and Emerging Technologies (AE&ET) Practices within EY’s Cybersecurity Consulting group.
-Justin has more than eighteen years of cross-industry management consulting and executive leadership experience in information technology with specializations in: IT strategy, digital and emerging technologies, architecture, cybersecurity, IT GRC, program management, systems development and implementation, cloud, analytics, and technology transformation.
+Justin Greis is a Partner/Principal in the Consulting practice of EY.
+He leads the Cybersecurity Strategy, Risk, Compliance and Resilience (SRC&R) Practice within EY’s Cybersecurity Consulting group.
+Justin has more than twenty years of cross-industry management consulting and executive leadership experience in information technology with specializations in: IT strategy, digital and emerging technologies, architecture, cybersecurity, IT GRC, program management, systems development and implementation, cloud, analytics, and technology transformation.
 Prior to this role, Justin built and led EY’s Digital Enterprise practice which focused on designing and activating digital technologies and experiences for large, global companies.
 In 2010, Justin won EY’s Chairman’s Values Award, the firm’s highest honor, for his outstanding commitment to the firm’s values and its people.

-Prior to EY, Justin worked as a senior consultant for Protiviti in Paris and also led the technology organization development of the Eppley Institute for Parks and Public Lands, a non-profit consulting organization.
-Justin was also the founder of an IT consulting company, BrainOrbit, which specialized in implementing web-based solutions.
+Prior to EY, Justin worked as a senior consultant for Protiviti in Paris, France and also led the technology organization of the Eppley Institute for Parks and Public Lands, a non-profit consulting organization.
+Justin was also the Founder of an IT consulting company, BrainOrbit, which specialized in implementing engaging websites, collaboration portals, and interactive digital solutions.
 Justin served as CEO for four years before joining EY.

 Justin currently also serves as professor of Information Systems at Indiana University’s Kelley School of Business, where he teaches IT Governance, Risk and Controls in the Master of Science in Information Systems (MSIS) program and IT Risk Management in the Kelley School of Business (“Kelley Direct”) Online MBA Program.
 In 2009, Justin, alongside Dr. Ramesh Venkataraman, won 1st place at the Workshop on Information Technologies and Systems Conference for “Best Innovation in Teaching” for their cutting-edge teaching methods in the MSIS program.